tstih/more/README.md

 _frame.BorderThickness = 2;
 ~~~

-The code above creates this frame.
+The code above creates the frame below.

 ![](Images/frame-2.jpg)

 # Hierarchy

-Draw custom trees.
-The control does the layouting and you do the
+You can use the `Hierarchy` control to visualise trees.
+The control only does the
-drawing in events.
+layouting - it expects your code to draw content inside events it raises.

 ![](Images/hierarchy-1.jpg)

 ## Usage

-You set the layout direction by manipulating `Direction` property,
+You set the tree direction by manipulating the `Direction` property.
-the control can do left to right, right to let, top to bottom, and bottom
+The control can do left to right, right to let, top to bottom, and bottom
 to top trees.

 Basic node properties are: `NodeWidth` and `NodeHeight`.
 And minimal space in pixels between two nodes is determined by the
 `NodeHorzSpacing` and `NodeVertSpacing` properties.

 You feed the data into the control by implemening a simple `IHierarchyFeed`
-interface, and then passing this object by calling the `SetFeed()` method.
+interface, and then passing this object to the `Hierarchy` by calling the
+`SetFeed()` method.

+Here is the interface.

 ~~~cs
 public interface IHierarchyFeed